SCGScouts/SCGScouts.github.io/README.md

 -- If they/you/other close contacts are vulnerable in some way, the above might not apply to you.
 We can't tell you what an acceptable level of risk is - that's a decision that only you can make - but if you want me to crunch some numbers to come up with my best estimate of what the risks are, I'm happy to do so.

 We are going to keep meeting for now, and we'll be keeping those figures up to date.
+If those percentages get worryingly high (around the 10% mark), we'll start dropping our maximum numbers by splitting groups down more where we can, and we'll consider other options where we can't.
+That will need more reliance on parent helpers to make it work.
+At current growth rates, that will happen in 2 or 3 weeks, but obviously anything could change in that time.

 Please don't feel under any pressure to send your child or not based on anything other than your own risk/benefit decision.
 We're not going to be offended if you decide not to send them.